 For spine biopsies, WVU Medicine neurointerventional experts use X-ray imaging to guide a needle into the tumor.
 Using the needle, the physician removes a small part of the tumor so it can be studied under a microscope.

 Benign and malignant tumors in the spine can cause serious nerve damage and pain.
-WVU Medicine physicians use spine tumor embolization before surgery to reduce risks of surgical removal of tumors.
+Our providers use spine tumor embolization before surgery to reduce risks of surgical removal of tumors.
 We may also use spine tumor embolization as the primary treatment for these tumors if surgery is not possible.

 During spine tumor embolization, the physician makes a small incision in a patient’s groin.
 The physician then guides a catheter through the groin and up into the blood vessels of the spine using X-ray guidance.
 Once in place, the physician injects dye through the catheter to see which blood vessels provide blood to the tumor.